 Table 2.1 presents the most-used engine types for each of the most-used aircraft types flying under Instrument Flight Rules (IFR) () in the European airspace in 2015.
-It shows that 80 % of IFR flight movements in Europe were performed by only 31 different types of aircraft, which represents only a small percentage of the 546 different types of aircraft identified by EUROCONTROL-STATFOR (Statistics and Forecasts) (EUROCONTROL, 2016d).
-Each aircraft is of a type that is designated by an International Civil Aviation Organization (ICAO) code, as defined in ICAO ‘DOC 8643 — Aircraft Type Designators’ (ICAO, 2016a).
+It shows that 80 % of IFR flight movements in ECAC were performed by only 14 different types of aircraft, which represents only a small percentage of the 546 different types of aircraft identified by EUROCONTROL.
+Each aircraft is of a type that is designated by an International Civil Aviation Organization (ICAO) code, as defined in ICAO ‘DOC 8643 — Aircraft Type Designators’.
 For example, B738 designates a Boeing 737-800 (amongst others models of the same type), which is an aircraft with two jet engines.
-In Europe in 2015, the B738 aircraft fleet was mainly equipped with the following engines: the CFM56-7B26, the CFM56–7B24 and the CFM56–7B22.
-B738 flights accounted for 16.7 % of a total of 9 888 590 IFR flight movements in the European airspace in 2015.

-Table 2.1 Flight movements in Europe per aircraft type, 2015
+Table 2.1 Departing flights from ECAC per aircraft type, 2022